Postgraduate students are able to apply for a postgraduate loan from the UK government. The postgraduate loan is not income assessed.

 Full-time, part-time and distance learning modes of study are all included.
-For part-time study, you will need to be studying at least 50% of the intensity of a full time course.

 Postgraduate loans are not available for postgraduate certificates or postgraduate diplomas.
-You cannot apply for a loan if you have already gained a qualification at masters (or higher) level.
+You cannot apply for a loan if you have already gained a qualification at master's (or higher) level.

-Download our presentation on postgraduate funding.
+Download our postgraduate funding factsheet

-2016/17 discounts for Southampton Solent University graduates
+Discounts for Solent University graduates

-Southampton Solent University offers graduates a generous discount on postgraduate study.
+Solent University offers graduates a generous discount on postgraduate study.

 Back to top